 There’s no doubt you’re going to want a small bottle of hand sanitizer, especially during the COVID 19 pandemic.

 In fact, it would be wise for everyone in your party to keep them in their pocket at all times with an extra bottle in your sightseeing daypack.

 Having travel-size antibacterial wipes is also a must.
 Whether they’re for wiping off a table at the ice cream shop or for those sticky fingers after eating that fried dough, they are a travel essential you’ll appreciate, in your daypack, purse or your pocket.

-If you’re going to be out all day, it would be a good idea to take a couple packs of Venture Wipes to freshen up for those hot sweaty adventures.
-These are our ultimate favorite, not only for our sightseeing excursions but also, they are fabulous for those in-between non-shower days when we’re boondocking.
-Trust me when I say that we’ve tested several brands and these win hands down!
+If you’re going to be out all day, it would be a good idea to take a couple packs of hygiene wipes to freshen up for those hot sweaty adventures.

 Small First Aid Kit